hef/IRCTransport/readme.md

 ---------
   * Minecraft chat is replaced with an IRC session.
   * Private messaging works in game.
-  * IRC channels are accessible in game.
+  * IRC channels are joinable in game.

 Changelog:
 ----------